 And there it is— a solid sample cover letter for administrative assistants without experience.

 Now, let’s walk through the strategy of how to write a cover letter for admin assistant jobs yourself.

-We’ve got plenty of fill-in-the-blank cover letter templates for every section of your admin asst cover letter.
+Short attention span?
+No problem.
+We’ve got plenty of fill-in-the-blank cover letter templates for every section of your administrative assistant cover letter.

 Is your administrative assistant resume as solid as your cover letter’s about to be?
 See a dedicated example here: Admin Assistant Resume Sample

 2. How to Write a Cover Letter for Administrative Assistant Jobs Step by Step (Template)

 Here’s how to write a killer administrative assistant cover letter:

 1. Follow the rules of administrative assistant cover letter formatting

 Cover letters need to make a great first impression.
 For an admin assistant job, it’s got to show you’re professional, skilled at clerical duties, and organized like a bawse.